All models are wrong, but some are useful.

 Model-Based Systems Engineering

-Model-Based Systems Engineering (MBSE) is the practice of developing a set of related system models that help define, design, and document a system under development.
-These models provide an efficient way to explore, update, and communicate system aspects to stakeholders, while significantly reducing or eliminating dependence on traditional documents.
+Model-Based Systems Engineering (MBSE) is the practice of developing a set of related system models that help define, design, analyze, and document a learn about the system under development.
+These models provide an efficient way to virtually prototype, explore, and communicate system aspects, while significantly reducing or eliminating dependence on traditional documents.

-Although models are never a perfect representation of a system, they provide knowledge and feedback sooner and more cost-effectively than implementation alone.
-In practice, engineers use models to gain knowledge (e.g. performance) and to serve as a guide for system implementation (e.g. SysML, UML).
+Although models are not a perfect representation of a system, they provide knowledge and feedback sooner and more cost-effectively than implementation alone.
+And they allow simulation of complex system and system-of-systems interactions with appropriate fidelity to accelerate learning.
+In practice, engineers use models to gain knowledge and to serve as a guide for system implementation.
 In some cases, they use them to directly build the actual implementation (e.g. electrical CAD, mechanical CAD).

-Lean practices support fast learning through a continuous flow of small pieces of development work to gain fast feedback on decisions.
+Lean practices support fast learning through a continuous flow of development work to gain fast feedback on decisions.
 MBSE is a discipline and a Lean tool that allows engineers to quickly and incrementally learn about the system under development before the cost of change gets too high.

-Models are used to explore the structure and behavior of system elements, evaluate design alternatives, and validate assumptions faster and as early as possible in the system life cycle.
+Models are used to explore the structure, behavior, and operational characteristics of system elements, evaluate design alternatives, and validate assumptions faster and earlier in the system life cycle.
 This is particularly useful for large and complex systems—satellites, aircraft, medical systems, and the like—where the solution must be proven practical beyond all possible doubt before, for example, launching into space or connecting to the first patient.
 Models also record and communicate decisions that will be useful to others.
 This information serves as documentation for Compliance, impact analysis, and other needs.
 In SAFe, model information is recorded as part of the Solution Intent, most often created by the work of Enablers.

 The following sections provide guidance on adopting MBSE.